pmfai25/VSTSMonitor/README.md

 Contribute
 -------------

 The main purpose of this repository is to continue to develop VSTSMonitor, making it better and easier to use.
 If you're interested in helping with that, then keep reading.
-If you're not interested in helping right now that's ok too. :) Any feedback you have about using React would be greatly appreciated.
+If you're not interested in helping right now that's ok too. :) Any feedback you have about using VSTSMonitor would be greatly appreciated.